-A common sexual problem is pain during intercourse.
-Call a doctor for immediate care if sudden, severe pelvic pain occurs with or without vaginal bleeding.
+Call a doctor for immediate care if you have sudden, severe pelvic pain.

 Watchful waiting is a wait-and-see approach.
 If you improve on your own, you won't need treatment.
 If you don't improve, you and your doctor will decide what to do next.

-Health professionals who can help you evaluate your symptoms, discuss treatment options, and treat a sexual problem include:
+Health professionals who can help you evaluate your symptoms and treat a sexual problem include:

 To prepare for your appointment, see the topic Making the Most of Your Appointment.